USA Call/Text:

 Bowl of yogurt and banana for sleep support

-What you eat and drink has a big role in sleep depth and energy during the day.
+What you eat and drink plays a significant role in determining the depth of your sleep and your energy levels during the day.
 There are also foods for better erections, libido, performance, and even ejaculation.
 Just eating right can solve half of the issues.

 1. Eat sleep-friendly evening snacks